-The USEPA established the National Ambient Air Quality Standards (NAAQS) and there are six criteria pollutants of concern: CO, SO2, NO2, O3, total suspended particulate matter less than or equal to 10 (PM10) and 2.5 (PM{2.5}) microns in diameter, and lead.
+The USEPA established the National Ambient Air Quality Standards (NAAQS) and there are six criteria pollutants of concern: CO, SO2, NO2, O3, total suspended particulate matter less than or equal to 10 (PM10) and 2.5 (PM2.5) microns in diameter, and lead.
 NAAQS are classified as primary or secondary.
 Primary standards protect against adverse health effects.
 Secondary standards protect against welfare effects, such as damage to crops, vegetation, and buildings (USEPA 2021a).
 The USEPA designates an area as in attainment when it complies with the NAAQS.
 Areas that violate these ambient air quality standards are designated as nonattainment areas.
 Areas that have improved air quality from nonattainment to attainment are designated as attainment/maintenance areas.

 Under the Proposed Action, the primary activities that would generate air emissions would be establishing and maintaining the expeditionary landing strip at ALZ Bull and occasional grading of the access road and combat trail to AFA Burt 2.0.
 These activities would occur in the Imperial County portion of the CMAGR, and thus this section focuses on the affected environment for this geographic area.
 In addition, as needed maintenance trips would occur for the LZs established in BMGR-West located in Yuma County, and thus this section also describes the affected environment for this geographic area.
-Imperial County is in nonattainment (marginal) of the 8-hour O3 NAAQS (which includes its precursor pollutants of volatile organic compounds (VOCs) and nitrogen oxides [NO_x]), is in nonattainment (moderate) of PM{2.5}, and is in maintenance (serious) of PM10 NAAQS.
-Yuma County is in nonattainment (marginal) of the 8-hour O3 NAAQS, and is in nonattainment (moderate) of PM10 NAAQS (USEPA 2021b).
-Although VOCs or NO_x other than NO2 have no established ambient air quality standards, they are important as precursors to O3 formation.
+Imperial County is in nonattainment (marginal) of the 8-hour O3 NAAQS (which includes its precursor pollutants of volatile organic compounds (VOCs) and nitrogen oxides [NOx]), is in nonattainment (marginal) of the 8-hour O3 NAAQS.
+Yuma County is in nonattainment (marginal) of the 8-hour O3 NAAQS (USEPA 2021b).
+Although VOCs or NOx other than NO2 have no established ambient air quality standards, they are important as precursors to O3 formation.
 All other criteria pollutants are in attainment of the NAAQS.